John-Poplett/gettingandcleaningdata/CodeBook.md

 The data for the course project comes from the UCI machine learning repository and is self-contained in a zip file.
 The data in the zip file constitutes the raw data.
 The data is located here (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 # Code book

+Information on the format of the column label naming conventions used by the raw data is provided in the document features_info.txt.
+The values of features are normalized on a scale of -1 to 1 and are therefor "unitless".

+The values in our dataset is derived from the raw data and is a subset thereof.
+It consists of those 79 values that represent the mean or standard deviation of samples taken in a sample window.

 # Flotsam and Jetsam
 This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.